 Even though it sounds counterintuitive, but there is scientific evidence, mentioned in Harvard Business Review, that by doing less, we could be more productive.

-But thinking less we could arrive at a solution quicker because we give our tired brain cells a bit of a rest.
+By thinking less we can arrive at a solution quicker because we give our tired brain cells a bit of a rest.

 Next time you are tired but need an answer to a query - stop thinking and start doing something else entirely.

-You will be surprised at how soon your mind will start throwing answers at you when you are not consciously forcing them to appear.
+You will be surprised at how soon your mind will start throwing answers your way when you are not consciously forcing them to appear.

 4. Journal or Write Down your Thoughts in the Evening.